manuelwils/Astra/README.md

 # Features ♨️

 * No need of API Id and API hash- It requires only phone numbers
+* Adds 60 members on an average[Not sure about VoIP numbers]
 * Multi-session adding
 * Adds members in high speed[Stable]
 * Adds to private/public groups